 Tom Mahony received his M.S. degree in Natural Resources with a thesis focus in Plant Ecology from HumboldtStateUniversity in 1999.
-He has spent 24 years working with California vegetation and habitats, specializing in biotic assessments, wetland delineations, special-status plant surveys, vegetation classification/mapping, mitigation planning, and ecological restoration.
-He is a Certified Professional Wetland Scientist (PWS #2567) and holds a Plant Voucher Collecting Permit (No. 2081(a)-17-100-V) from the California Department of Fish and Wildlife.
+He has spent 25 years working with California vegetation and habitats, specializing in biological resource assessments, wetland and riparian delineations, special-status plant surveys, botanical inventories, vegetation classification and mapping, mitigation planning, and ecological restoration.
+He is a Certified Professional Wetland Scientist and holds a Plant Voucher Collecting Permit from the California Department of Fish and Wildlife.

 Mr. Mahony has conducted numerous special-status plant surveys and botanical assessments utilizing methodologies approved by the California Native Plant Society, California Department of Fish and Wildlife, and U.S. Fish and Wildlife Service.
 He has managed mitigation monitoring projects in a wide variety of habitats.
 He has completed vegetation classifications in northwestern California, southwestern Oregon, and the Sierra Nevada foothills, and has published articles on vegetation classification.
 Mr. Mahony is trained in ecological analysis using GIS, GPS, and remote sensing techniques, and has developed vegetation prediction models for the National Park Service.